 If you test at home, it is very important to report your results online to NHS Test & Trace whether positive, negative or void.
 Reporting results helps the NHS monitor the spread of the virus, combat the virus and save lives.

-Overview of NHS Test and Trace for University of London students
+Overview of Test and Trace at University of London

 Asymptomatic tests are not compulsory, but students and staff are strongly advised to test before returning to campus, then every 3 to 4 days whilst on campus.